 But, if interest rates are going to go up in the future, wouldn't we think that finance professionals - bond traders and banks in particular - would know this before we would?
 It's unlikely we have information that professional fixed income investors don't.
-What this means for any decision we make is that any expectation of future interest rate increases is already priced into financial instruments.
-That is to say, the seemingly low interest rate on our mortgage in 2003 probably isn't any lower than it's supposed to be given everything that the market knows.
-So, we're not probably not getting a special deal on mortgages because the interest rate appears low relative to historical standards.
+What this means for any decision we make is that any expectation of future interest rate increases is already incorporated in the price of financial instruments.
+The seemingly low interest rate on our mortgage in 2003 probably isn't any lower than it's supposed to be given everything that the market knows.
+So, we're probably not getting a special deal on mortgages because the interest rate appears low relative to historical standards.

-In fact, as figure 7.4 shows, interest rates were mostly flat for the next five years before declining for the next 13.
-As of 2021, many homeowners had mortgage rates below 3% on 30-year fixed mortgages and below 2% on some adjustable rate mortgages.
+In fact, as figure 7.8 shows, interest rates were mostly flat for the next five years before declining for the next 13.
+As of 2021, many homeowners had mortgage rates below 3% on 30-year fixed-rate mortgages and below 2% on some adjustable-rate mortgages.